 TRANSUM provides all four Response Time Elements, powerful filtering options and a quick way to match front-end response times to back-end service delays.

-Even Better Support and Still Free
+Even Better Support

 We've worked hard to improve the documentation, tutorials and support for TRANSUM.
 We've grouped everything together in one area together with community tools to help users share ideas and report bugs.
 Simply sign in and you get instant access to all of the TRANSUM resources.
 If you are not already a registered member of the TribeLab community you can create an account in less than a minute, totally free of charge.